KrinaInamdar/qe-se-catalyst/module4_demo/GETTING_STARTED.md

 ## That's It!

 In 5 minutes you're ready to:
-- ✅ Deploy applications to Elastic Beanstalk with S3 and CloudFront
+- ✅ Deploy applications to Elastic Beanstalk with S3
 - ✅ Create serverless Lambda functions
 - ✅ Demonstrate cloud computing concepts
 - ✅ Deliver your 20-minute presentation